 The prosocial programme is based on the definition of common goals and cooperation among students that’s fostered by the increase of empathy, emotional responses, mutual respect.
 Pro-social behaviour can include tutoring others (from a different background), intervening to help others, as well as learning and applying conflict resolution skills.
 All of these are effective mechanisms for reducing prejudice and learning pro-social, helping behaviour.

 The project approach focuses on "biographic narration" by students.
 Storytelling with both cognitive and emotional insights can lead to accept or refuse diversity.

-- A Pro-Social Manual will be developed to provide teachers with practical educative tools to create a social pedagogy of the community.
+- A Pro-Social Manual was developed to provide teachers with practical educative tools to create a social pedagogy of the community.
+English version.
+Dutch version.

 - A network of local Educating Communities (EC) for promoting social inclusion, to combat discrimination and to exchange experiences.
 The role of the ECs is create an “educative village” where all members are called to contribute to the education of the youngsters.

 - At the end of the project a “Support to policy Reform” will be published in order to propose a set of recommendations to policy makers for combating discrimination through the pro-social approach.